biobricks/bionet-new/README.md

 This will start the server, watch for changes to js and css files and enable hot module reloading.

-If you don't want hot module reloading do:
+The hot module reloading can be a bit buggy.
+You can run development mode without it like so:

 ```
-npm run dev --cold
+./bin/dev.js --cold
 ```

 Also available are these `npm run` commands: